huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 	6. 裝巧克力可可粉、肌酸粉、咖啡粉 etc.
 * Break up effervescent tablets into half with your hand before adding to water.
 It dissolves quicker due to the increased surface area.
 Stirring it also quickens up the process.
 * How to get maximum cooling in your home during summer?
-	1. In the evening, pick a window on the upper floor, or at the farthest point from your bedroom.
+	1. Identify the coolest part of your home.
+In the evening, find a window in a shaded area or on the lower floor where the air is cooler.
+If possible, use a thermometer to check which part of your home has the lowest temperature.
-	2. Open all the windows in the house.
+	2. Create cross-ventilation.
+Open windows on opposite sides of the house to encourage airflow.
+If you have multiple floors, open windows upstairs and downstairs to enhance the chimney effect.
-	3. Wait until the temperature outside drops below the interior temperature.
+	3. Wait for the right temperature.
+Once the outdoor temperature drops below the indoor temperature, it's time to bring in cool air.
-	4. Turn on that fan and blow the air out of the house through a single window, to take in cool air from the outside.
+	4. Use a fan strategically.
+Place a powerful fan near the hottest window and direct it outward to push warm air out.
+This will draw in cooler air through the other windows.
-	5. In the morning, as the temperatures rise, close all the windows again.
-You will be amazed at how much cooling effect you will have without resorting to air conditioning.
+	5. Seal the cool air inside.
+In the morning, before the outdoor temperature rises, close all windows and blinds to trap the cool air.
+Consider using blackout curtains to reduce heat gain throughout the day.
 * Keep your eye drops in the fridge for the extra soothing and redness relief / to enhance the cooling sensation when applying for itchy/burning eyes.
 * Avoid long exposure to direct sunlight for ANYTHING [^1]
 * Waiting 30-60 seconds (by wiping the water off your body with your hands, or shaking off like a dog lol) to dry off before stepping out of the shower significantly decreases the volume of water soaked/absorbed by your towel, allowing it to stay drier for longer. [^2]